-TEST GRADES = 35% of the Nine Weeks Average
+TEST GRADES = 50% of the Nine Weeks Average

 - 1. Unit Tests: A major objective test will be administered with each unit.
-Information to be tested may come from any class discussions, notes, wall displays, research, or presentations. - 3.
+Information to be tested may come from any class discussions, notes, wall displays, research, or presentations. - 2.
+Essays: Essays which count as a test grade may be stand-alone assignments or part of the unit test. - 3.
 Reading Requirements: Students will be expected to read and report on selected books, articles, primary resources related to the news or an assigned research project.
 Guidelines will be provided in class. - 4.
 Notebook: Each student is required to keep all information pertinent to this class in a notebook.
 (Loose papers or papers folded and kept in the textbook are not acceptable.)
 This will include ALL WORK done in preparation for or in this class.